baris-saltik/airports-pipeline/README.md

 # Airports Data Pipeline Expansion To Data Lakehouse Hands-On Lab

-This web-based ELT application curates [OurAirports](https://ourairports.com/data/) data for a DDLH PoC or an enablement activity using Dell Data Lakehouse hands-on lab environment.
+This web-based ELT application that curates [OurAirports](https://ourairports.com/data/) data for a Lakehouse PoC or an enablement activity using Lakehouse hands-on lab environment.
 It may work in any other environment as well if the requirements for the app are met.
 The application does the following in a nutshell:

 - Downloads, extracts and loads the world's airports  data to a PostgreSQL database
 - Uploads the world's airports data including ever-changing runway data to an object storage to be used by hive external tables